Rocksteady Studios: History

-After SCi (since renamed Eidos) obtained the rights to make a Batman game in spring 2007, they approached Rocksteady who presented their take on the Batman licence, and by May 2007, they had begun developing the concept of Batman: Arkham Asylum, with full production beginning in September 2007.
+After SCi (since renamed Eidos) obtained the rights to make a Batman game in spring 2007, it approached Rocksteady who presented its take on the Batman licence, and by May 2007, it had begun developing the concept of Batman: Arkham Asylum, with full production beginning in September 2007.
 The game's commercial and critical success led publisher Warner Bros.
 Interactive Entertainment (WBIE) to acquire an undisclosed majority stake in Rocksteady in February 2010.
 The Warner Bros. group of companies also included DC Comics, the Batman licensor.
 Eidos retained its 25.1% stake and representation on the board of directors.
 Rocksteady followed up Arkham Asylum with Batman: Arkham City in 2011 and Batman: Arkham Knight in 2015, both of which received critical acclaim.
 The studio also experimented with virtual reality in 2016, releasing the spin-off game Batman: Arkham VR for the PlayStation VR.
 In the same year, Rocksteady started working on a multiplayer puzzle-solving game codenamed Stones.
 This title was soon shelved as Warner Bros. directed the studio to make a multiplayer title based on the Suicide Squad from DC Comics.

-In August 2020, Rocksteady announced their next game titled Suicide Squad: Kill the Justice League.
+In August 2020, Rocksteady announced its next game titled Suicide Squad: Kill the Justice League.
 The game had been in production at Rocksteady since 2017, who were taking over development following the cancellation of the previous iteration at WB Games Montréal in late 2016.
 Over the course of development of seven years, the studio struggled to get the game off the ground, having very little experience in its genre, which resulted in several postponements.
 A Suicide Squad game had been teased at the end of Batman: Arkham Origins (developed by WB Games Montreal), and in the years since Batman: Arkham Knight was released, Rocksteady had been rumoured to be working on a Suicide Squad game.
 The Suicide Squad game is set five years after the events of Arkham Knight, and was released in February 2024.